-In the Organizational Leadership doctoral program, any student who receives two grades lower than a "B-" or two No Credit ("NC") grades, regardless of grade point average, will be dismissed from the program and will not be able to take additional courses to increase the grade point average.
+EdD or PhD students who receive two grades lower than a "B-" or two No Credit ("NC") grades, regardless of grade point average, will be dismissed from the program and will not be able to take additional courses to increase the grade point average.

 Each dissertation student and dissertation chair is expected to develop a formal statement of expectations each term for which the student is registered for dissertation credit and to agree to the statement in writing within the first two weeks of each term.
 Students are expected to make satisfactory progress each term in order to receive credit.
-A student who receives a grade of "NC" for two terms is subject to dismissal from the program.